 He keeps his costs low by not advertising and operates on a cash only basis, thereby avoiding paying all of those pesky large bank fees that can really add up for small business owners.
 Then he passes these savings on to his customers.

-Customers are treated on a one to one basis.
+Customers are treated on an indivdual basis.
 Sometimes the tax is added on and sometimes it is included; it all depends on whether you are annoying him that day.
-(Hint: a courteous demeanor usually results in a tax-free exchange.)
+(Hint: a courteous demeanor usually results in a tax-in exchange.)

 He has an established clientele from his considerable years in the secondhand business and has survived almost exclusively by word of mouth.